apssouza22/java-microservice/README.md

 ## OBS
 * In order to make ELK work we need to reserve 3GB RAM to docker(docker settings - advanced - memory )
+* Have a look at the Readme of each service/ module to see the explanation about it.
 ## Useful Commands

 ### Stopping, Starting, Restarting...

 ```
+# running separated container
+docker run -d -p 8026:8026  --network todo_net --add-host eureka:172.19.0.3 todo/admin-server

 # orchestrate start-up of containers, tailing the logs...
 docker-compose -p music up -d container-name && docker logs elk --follow # ^C to break